dbindel/cam-handbook/handbook.md

 among other issues.
 Students begin their program with primarily taking classes and end it with primarily research, with the years in between being a mix of the two.
-During the first two years a student typically takes three to four classes a semester.
+During the first two years a student typically takes two or three classes a semester.

 Five years is the average time period for completion of PhD, with many students continuing into their sixth year.
 Below is a time table based